 Event #4: Sit-Ups – The test consists of doing a minimum of 25 sit-ups within one minute.

-Applicants who fail any event will be afforded a second attempt to pass.
-Applicants that successfully pass all six events will proceed to the written testing.
+Applicants who fail Events 1-4 will be afforded a second attempt to pass.

 - Administration & Services